pgerber/find-md-raid/README.md

 * You'll likely get false positives.
 The magic number is assumed to be aligned at 512-bit boundaries which help to reduce the number of false positive but you'll still encounter them.
+* In case of version 1.x metadata the minor version number isn't available.
+This because the minor version isn't stored in the metadata but rather depends on the location of the metadata.
 * The code assumes the magic number is 0xa92b4efc represented in little-endian.
-I've not verified that this is always the case.
+However, version 0.90 uses the native endianess.
+Hence, v0.90 metadata is not found on big-endian systems.